oliversen/chatgpt-docstrings/README.md

   - *Default value*: ""

-- `chatgpt-docstrings.docstringStyle`: Which docstring style to use.
+- `chatgpt-docstrings.docstringStyle`: Which the docstring style to use.

   - *Default value*: "google"
   - *Available options*: